 JUDI DENCH: (As Philomena) I did not abandon my child.

 BLOCK: Clips from "12 Years A Slave," "Dallas Buyers Club," "Gravity," "Captain Phillips," "Her," "American Hustle," "Nebraska," "The Wolf of Wall Street" and "Philomena."
 We've gathered our movie mavens here in the studio for a pre-Oscar chat.
 Linda Holmes, the host of NPR's pop culture blog Monkey See.
 Hi, Linda.

 BLOCK: And our film critic Bob Mondello.
 Hey, Bob.

 BOB MONDELLO, BYLINE: Good to be here.

 MONDELLO: Hate is a little strong, but I don't think they mean anything.
-And it drives me nuts they're taken so seriously.
+And it drives me nuts that they're taken so seriously.
 Let me give you an example.
-In 1952, the picture that won best picture was "Greatest Show on Earth," the circus movie.
+In 1952, the picture that won Best Picture was "Greatest Show on Earth," the circus movie.
 "Singing in the Rain" was not nominated.
 What kind of sense does that make?

 BLOCK: Linda, what about you?

 HOLMES: Well, you know, it's hard to argue with Bob about the specifics of the awards.
 I like Oscar season because it is a time when people take a few minutes to sit down and write and talk and argue about mostly really good movies and really good performances, including some in smaller categories - documentaries and foreign films - that they don't talk about the rest of the year very much.
 So as silly as the awards themselves are - and I don't think there's any arguing that they are very silly - I enjoy Oscar season nevertheless.

 BLOCK: There are always folks who are trying to handicap this; who are trying to figure out what Oscar likes.
 Are you seeing a pattern there?
 What does Oscar like?